bcgov/digital-trust-toolkit/credentials/bc-natural-gas-tenure-title.md

 ---
 layout: default
-title: BC Petroleum & Natural Gas Title
+title: B.C.
+Petroleum & Natural Gas Title
 parent: Credentials
 ---

-# BC Petroleum & Natural Gas Title Credential - DRAFT
+# B.C.
+Petroleum & Natural Gas Title Credential - DRAFT
 # 1. Primary Document

 ## 1.1 Introduction

-The majority of subsurface petroleum and natural gas (PNG) resources in British Columbia (BC) are owned by the Province.
+The majority of subsurface petroleum and natural gas (PNG) resources in British Columbia (B.C.) are owned by the Province.
 By entering into a tenure agreement with the Province, private industry can develop these resources.
 Tenure agreements are the mechanism used by the Province to give rights to petroleum and natural gas resources through issuance of Petroleum and Natural Gas Titles.

 Further information can be found on the [BC Government Petroleum and Natural Gas Tenure Site](https://www2.gov.bc.ca/gov/content/industry/natural-gas-oil/petroleum-natural-gas-tenure).

-The following legislation and regulations govern the disposition, administration and management of petroleum and natural gas in BC:
+The following legislation and regulations govern the disposition, administration and management of petroleum and natural gas in B.C.:

 * 	[The Petroleum and Natural Gas Act (PNG Act)](https://www.bclaws.gov.bc.ca/civix/document/id/complete/statreg/00_96361_01)
 * 	[The Petroleum and Natural Gas Act Regulations](https://www.bclaws.gov.bc.ca/civix/content/complete/statreg/1922970521/96361/reg96361/?xsl=/templates/browse.xsl)